Ismailia Egypt Travel Guide

 Luxury and boutique shopping are limited.
 Modern shopping malls with common brands exist for everyday needs.

-It is not just about shopping; it is an immersive cultural activity.
-Engage with the vendors, notice the bustling activity, and soak in the authentic atmosphere.
+It is not just about shopping; it is a cultural experience.
+Engage with the vendors, take note of the bustling activity, and soak in the real atmosphere.